David Hanna (artist): Career

 The exhibition "David Hanna: Paintings, Watercolors, Drawings", organized in 1977 by Chew at the Westmoreland Museum of American Art, featured 78 artworks including depictions of Hanna’s children such as A Million Miles Away (1971), the architecture and furnishings of his native Pennsylvania, and the landscape, buildings, and inhabitants of Maine and other New England states, such as The Keith House (1974-1975).

 Hanna suffered a fatal heart attack on January 13, 1981, while traveling in Pennsylvania.
-He was survived by his wife and seven children.
+He was survived by his wife and seven children, which includes his son, historian David Hanna.
 A memorial exhibition was organized at the Westmoreland Museum of American Art in May 1981.
 In 2018, the estate of David Hanna began a catalogue raisonné project to document the artist's body of work.